repl-code/Michael_BlueStampPortfolio/index.md

 <img src = "Michael_T (1).heic" alt = "headshot" width = "320" height = "240" >

 # Final Milestone / Modification
+For my final modification, I add a HC-SR04 ultrasonic sensor and a passive buzzer to my arm.
+I coded the ultrasonic sensor to detect if an object is in range of the claw.
+This send a signal to the arduino board, which would have the buzzer buzz.
+I had several complications with this process.
+I put all my code in a constant loop, but the ultrasonic sensor required some time to gauge the distance before it came back with a result.
+This resulted in the arm having a delayed input of about one second.
+I wanted to decrease this time, so I changed the order of how the ultrasonic sensor sends and receives waves.
+This was the final milestone of the project, and I presented at Demo Night.

 # Code for Final Milestone

 '''

 #include <string.h>